How to Write and Format Vectors in LaTeX?

 Using esvect package

-Bold Format
+Bold style

 Output :

-\[ \hat{a}=\frac{\vec{a}}{\left | \vec{a} \right |} \]
+\[ \hat{a}=\frac{\vec{a}}{ \left | \vec{a} \right | } \]

 Output :

-Magnitude of a vector
+Magnitude of a Vector

-The magnitude of a vector is written using absolute value bars.
-In LaTeX, you use \left| and \right| to let the bars adjust to the size of the expression.
+The size of a vector is written with absolute value bars.
+Use \left| and \right| so the bars adjust to the content.

 \[ \left| \vec{a} \right| \]